-Often there is still a great immaturity in this regard, i.e., "the page can easily manage me the friend's cousin who knows how to use the computer," "eh but 100 euros a month," "there is someone, there is another one, you how much you ask me, that other one for 100 euros a month manages everything for me, Instagram, Facebook, website"
+Often there is still a lot of immaturity in this regard, i.e., "the page can easily manage me the friend's cousin who knows how to use the computer," "eh but 100 euros a month," "there is someone, there is another one, you how much you ask me, that other one for 100 euros a month manages everything for me, Instagram, Facebook, website"

 So, in some cases there is still, unfortunately, a great immaturity, but the worst thing is that it is an 'immaturity due to lack of awareness.

 Because I always say this: if one knows the tool, knows the potential, then one can choose to use it or not to use it.